Lead Like A Gardener Part 4:

 Overall, the Stacks ecosystem embraces a collaborative approach to security, with a combination of protocol design, community involvement, and individual responsibility working together to maintain the security of the network and its participants.

-How the Foundation Supports Security
+How the Stacks Ecosystem Supports Security Efforts

 • Audit training and matchmaking: We have ensured that numerous top agencies are trained in Clarity and are available to review not only critical infrastructure code as needed but also support teams that are building apps touching user funds.
 Get in touch if you need one!